-…and, eerily reminiscent of near-identical shots in Blade Runner, remarkable contemporary colour photographs showing a New York Airways Boeing Vertol 107 helicopter coming in to land on the roof of the Pan Am building, a journey Ridley Scott took many times (eralsoto; flypanam.posterous.com)
+…and, eerily reminiscent of near-identical shots in Blade Runner, a remarkable contemporary colour photograph showing a New York Airways Boeing Vertol 107 helicopter coming in to land on the roof of the Pan Am building, a journey Ridley Scott took many times (eralsoto; flypanam.posterous.com)

-Locations and inspirations: Frank Lloyd Wright’s Ennis House, Los Angeles Union Station and the Bradbury Building all featured in Blade Runner, literally and as ghosts elsewhere (briancooperman.com; unrecorded; Nicolais)
+Locations and inspirations: Frank Lloyd Wright’s Ennis House, Los Angeles Union Station and the Bradbury Building all feature in Blade Runner, literally and as ghosts elsewhere (briancooperman.com; unrecorded; Nicolais)

 science fiction magazine 2000AD saw its writer’s cautious projection of a near-future New York leap-frogged by the imagination of Spanish comic book artist Carlos Esquerra who drew, quite unexpectedly, a city in which the Statue of Liberty was dwarfed by much larger structures and looped about by mid-air roadways.
 Editorial staff struggled to catch up, hastily pushing the story’s timeline fifty years further into the future and defining the city’s extent as “from Montreal in the north to Georgia in the south”, in a fascinating echo of Gibson’s BAMA.